MicrosoftDocs/learn/learn-pr/wwl-data-ai/scale-ai/includes/2-evaluate-prioritize-ai-investments.md

 | | Cycle times | The time it takes to complete a process. | Accelerate product inspections with image recognition.                                    |
 | | Satisfaction (customer and/or employee) | How happy customers are with a company's products or services (which contributes to market share, competitive differentiation, and more). | Improve customer engagement with personalized discounts and product bundles. |

 As you invest in initiatives, it's important to develop market and financial models to help balance potential risk and return.
 Consider factors such as the total addressable market (TAM), net present value (NPV), and internal rate of return (IRR).
 Work with the CFO office and other key stakeholders to ensure the financial models make sense within the context of the business.
-These metrics are helpful to get their buy-in and ensure support throughout the process as well.
+These metrics can help secure their buy-in and ensure support throughout the process.

 Moving forward, we advise putting systemic processes in place to manage and evaluate value throughout the project lifecycle.
 We recommend taking an agile approach that happens in stages—after you invest in an initiative, evaluate the initial results.
 Then you can determine whether to continue, adjust your approach, or take another path.
 Continue to evaluate value at major milestones throughout the project.